North Texas Tollway Authority: TollTag

 TollTag is the electronic toll collection system used by the NTTA in the Dallas / Fort Worth metro area.
-It was North America’s first electronic toll collection system when it was installed on the Dallas North Tollway in 1989.
+It was first electronic toll collection system in the United States when it was installed on the Dallas North Tollway in 1989.
 There are currently over 4 million TollTags in operation in the North Texas area.
 The NTTA offers reduced toll rates for TollTag users at all toll points.

 TollTags can be used on all of the roadways of the NTTA, and they can also be used on any other toll road in the state of Texas as well as for some parking lots in downtown Dallas for parking or toll payment at the Dallas/Fort Worth International Airport (DFW), and at Dallas Love Field Airport (DAL).
-Current TollTags are small stickers, similar to those used for state inspections and auto registrations but cannot be moved between vehicles.
+Current TollTags are small stickers with tiny chips in the middle, similar to those used for state inspections and auto registrations but cannot be moved between vehicles.
 The previous TollTag was a hard case tag which was affixed to the windshield using velcro tags; these tags have since been removed from service and replaced with the current version.